lucasvienna/empire/docs/combat_system.md

 Combat is resolved in a single calculation phase.
 Both sides contribute power based on their army composition, and the ratio of attacker power to defender power determines the outcome.

-### Step 1: Calculate Army Power (Cross-Product Formula)
+### Step 1: Calculate Raw Army Power

-Power calculation uses a **cross-product weighted formula** where each unit type's contribution is weighted by the enemy's composition.
-This ensures that army composition matters strategically.
+Power calculation separates raw strength from tactical advantage.
+First, calculate each army's raw power without type matchups:

 **Mathematical Definition:**